-State and Federal sources of revenue generated \$197.0 million or 28.9% of all General Fund revenue.
+State and Federal sources of revenue generated \$221.3 million or 25.75% of all General Fund revenue.
 State primarily comes mostly from State Aid which is a formula calculation based upon student enrollment.

-There is a new state aid funding formula in the state's FY22-23 biennial budget bill (HB110).
-This new formula contains two major provisions: 1) Fund students where educated and 2) Remove the deduction for community schools and scholarships (CS&S) from the state aid payments.
+The new state aid funding formula, as implemented in the state's FY22-23 biennial budget bill (HB110), contains two major provisions: 1) Fund students where educated and 2) Remove the deduction for community schools and scholarships (CS&S) from the state aid payments.
 Funding students where educated means those Columbus CSD students attending community and other chartered non-public schools will not be included in CCS' formula thereby reducing gross state aid.
 Removing the CS&S deduction reduces CCS' expenditures.
 The overall impact on the forecasted ending cash balance is positive with state aid (revenue) declining less than expenditures.

-A portion of State revenue also comes from Rollback and Homestead payments, which represents the portion of the local tax bill paid by the State instead of the local taxpayer.
+A portion of State revenue also comes from the State's share of local property taxes related to rollback and homestead payments, which represents the portion of the local tax bill paid by the State instead of the local taxpayer.
 Currently, the State pays 10% of the taxes due on all property and an additional 2.5% on residential and agricultural owner-occupied property.
 An additional exemption is provided to senior and disabled citizens, regardless of income.
 The State, however, has eliminated the property tax rollback on any new levy passed after August of 2013.